-Sheli Rosenberg, 76, has been a director of the Company since August 1996, and has been the Board's Lead Director since 2002.
+Ms. Rosenberg has been the Board's Lead Director since 2002.
 Ms. Rosenberg was a consultant to Skadden, Arps, Slate, Meagher & Flom LLP from January 2014 through 2016 and was Of Counsel at Skadden, Arps, Slate, Meagher & Flom LLP from May 2011 to December 2013.
 She is the former president, chief executive officer and vice chairman of EGI.
 Ms. Rosenberg joined EGI in 1980 as the company's general counsel and rose to become chief executive officer from 1990 to 2000 and vice chairman from 2000 to 2003 before retiring in 2003.
 Ms. Rosenberg was a principal of the law firm of Rosenberg & Liebentritt from 1980 to 1997.
-Ms. Rosenberg is a director of Spirit Realty Capital, a publicly traded net-lease REIT.
-Ms. Rosenberg was the lead director of Strategic Hotels & Resorts, Inc., a publicly traded hotel REIT, until its sale in 2015, and Cellular Dynamics International, a publicly traded producer of stem cells utilized primarily in research, until its sale in 2015.
+Ms. Rosenberg is a director of Spirit Realty Capital, a publicly traded net-lease REIT, and is a member of Equity International's ownership committee.
+Ms. Rosenberg was the lead director of Strategic Hotels & Resorts, Inc., a publicly traded hotel REIT, until its sale in 2015.
 She is a former director of General Growth Properties, Inc., CVS Caremark Corporation, Capital Trust, Inc., Avis Budget Group, Inc., Nanosphere, Inc., and Ventas, Inc., and a former trustee of Equity Residential and Equity Office Properties, all of which were publicly traded companies.
-Ms. Rosenberg was an adjunct professor at Northwestern
+Ms. Rosenberg was an adjunct professor at Northwestern University's J.L.

-University's J.L.
 Kellogg Graduate School of Management from 2003 until 2007.
 A recognized advocate for women in business, she is a co-founder and former president of the Center for Executive Women at the Kellogg School, where she continues to serve on the Center's steering committee.